Business as (un)usual in Finance & IT

 CIO at TORM

-GVP Head of Customer Marketing ERP Pillar at Oracle
+GVP Customer Marketing for Applications at Oracle

 2020 was our collective stress-test, and 2021 looks much more promising.
 Hope has returned and new opportunities are emerging.
 A generation of digital-savvy leaders in shape of CFOs and CIOs are now trusted to lead the effort to prepare for a new business environment and a much-changed world of work —by building organizations with built-in capabilities to evolve and rapidly adapt to change.